abrantesarthur/chickadee/psets/pset5answers.md

 ## To do

+- sync access to pg\_->exiting\_ and write invariants about it
+- pg\_->exiting\_ invariant: it can only be switched once by the first process who exits
+- prevent forking and cloning if exiting\_ flag is set
 - mark idle tasks and process groups in `refresh`
 - write invariants for `proc*group::is_exiting`: ps_exiting can only move from false to true!
 - fix handle make NCPU=1 run-testkalloc error (line 666 in kernel.cc)